yourtechie/loadbalancer-apache-project/readme.md

 ### 1.2 Install Apache and Configure Load Balancer

-1. SSH into your `Project-8-apache-lb` instance and update the package list:
+1. SSH into your `Apache-lb` instance and update the package list:
    ```bash
    sudo apt update
    ```